Updated on January 27, 2020 by Asher Fergusson

 Lots of time in the sun and salt water may be the staple of a Hawaii vacation, but it can wreak havoc on your hair.
 To protect your hair from the elements and keep it from drying out too much, bring a leave-in conditioner to apply at the end of your beach days.

 Hiking in Hawaii is beautiful, but it can be intense and often covers muddy terrain.
 Instead of bringing heavy hiking shoes to Hawaii we highly recommend these lightweight, mesh, water shoes.
 They are breathable (meaning your feet won’t get too hot) and the “water grain” sole provides exceptional traction in wet and slippery conditions.
+They are also super easy to clean.

 If you want to spend your Hawaii vacation exploring the islands and not nursing a painful sunburn, you absolutely need to pack sunscreen.
 But I urge you to PLEASE only use “reef safe sunscreen” that is safe for the reefs and turtles too.
 Hawaii has a very fragile ecosystem and studies have shown that the chemicals in normal sunscreen destroys the coral reef!
 In fact, there are even plans to ban oxybenzone-based sunscreen from Hawaii altogether.